Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/gorgon.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 171, The Rise of Tiamat, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, The Wild Beyond the Witchlight.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Gorgon](2-Mechanics/CLI/bestiary/monstrosity/gorgon.md)
 *Source: Monster Manual p.
 171, The Rise of Tiamat, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, The Wild Beyond the Witchlight.
 Available in the SRD.*